allprogrammers/unit9/README.md

 Vulnerability #2:  Session Fixation using CSRF
-I created a html form in an iframe which submits on load and the redirects the visitor to blue website the form fixes the attackers session id. now when the visitor logs in in the staff section on blue website attacker will also gain access to the staff section because the blue website doesn't regenerate session id's on login
+I created a html form in an iframe which submits on load and the redirects the visitor to blue website the form fixes the attackers session id. now when the visitor logs in in the staff section on blue website attacker will also gain access to the staff section because the blue website doesn't regenerate session id's on login.

 <img src='session.gif'>